 My prayers for forgiveness do not end here.

 When I was in the novitiate, I doubted the sincerity of my prayers of regret.
-I would harbor little thoughts in my mind like, “I can’t hide my insincerity and ulterior motives from God -- He knows everything – and I know I’m harboring all kinds of insincerity and ulterior motives somewhere down there, and therefore, I’m still in trouble.”
+I would harbor little thoughts in my mind like, “I can’t hide my insincerity and ulterior motives from God because He knows everything, and I know I’m harboring all kinds of insincerity and ulterior motives somewhere down there, and therefore, I’m still in trouble.”

 When my novice master asked me, “What’s troubling you?”
 I told him the whole matter.
-He looked up at me and said, “I detect a closet Pelagian(4)-- you don’t have to be perfectly sincere -- I don’t think anybody can be.
+He looked up at me and said, “I detect a closet Pelagian—you don’t have to be perfectly sincere—I don’t think anybody can be.
 God’s unconditional love makes up for whatever insincerity and ulterior motives that lurk in the depths of our hearts.”

-When the errors of my ways were detected by my parents, they informed me of their displeasure – and I was sent to my room for a prolonged period of time.
-After a while I reemerged – tentatively and expressed my sincere apology, “Mom and Dad, I am really sorry.
+When the errors of my ways were detected by my parents, they informed me of their displeasure, and I was sent to my room for a prolonged period of time.
+After a while, I tentatively reemerged and expressed my sincere apology, “Mom and Dad, I am really sorry.
 I knew better than that.”
-My parent would always accept me back -- and more to the point, I accepted their forgiveness unhesitatingly, without doubt -- with absolute confidence – with the heart of a child.
+My parents would always accept me back, and more to the point, I accepted their forgiveness unhesitatingly, without doubt, with absolute confidence, and with the heart of a child.

 This reflection led me to Jesus’ declaration, “Anyone who will not receive the kingdom of God like a little child will never enter it” (Lk.
 18:17).
-It occurred to me, “I think I understand that passage – what is it in the heart of a child that will so readily and confidently receive the kingdom of God – what is it in the heart of a child that is lost in adults?”
+It occurred to me, “I think I understand that passage: what is it in the heart of a child that will so readily and confidently receive the kingdom of God and what is it in the heart of a child that is lost in adults?”

-I get it -- childlike – unquestioning trust in love—particularly the unconditional love of good parents and God.
+I get the unquestioning, childlike trust in love—particularly the unconditional love of good parents and God.

-Lord, make good come out of whatever harm I might have caused.
+Prayer of Forgiveness #5: Lord, make good come out of whatever harm I might have caused

 There are many occasions in which I may say or do something too quickly, carelessly, or even heartlessly, and it suddenly occurs to me—invariably at 3:00 in the morning—that my action or statement could be misinterpreted, giving rise to hurt feelings or resentment.
-If I am unsure of whether a harm has been caused or the situation would be further complicated by my trying to clarify it, I put it into God’s hands with the above simple prayer.
+If I am unsure of whether harm has been caused or the situation would be further complicated by my trying to clarify it, I put it into God’s hands with the above simple prayer.

 It amazes me how often and effectively this prayer works.
-It seems the Holy Spirit reaches right into the heart of someone who could have been offended by a careless or even heartless remark or action for which I was responsible – and gives that person new perspective about the statement, my motives, or my personal weaknesses.
-Frequently enough they come up to me and say, “Fr.
-Spitzer, when you first said this I was really taken back, but now I can see what you meant and why you said it.”
+It seems the Holy Spirit reaches right into the heart of someone who could have been offended by a careless or even heartless remark or action for which I was responsible and gives that person a new perspective on the statement, my motives, or my personal weaknesses.
+Frequently enough, they come up to me and say, “Fr.
+Spitzer, when you first said this, I was really taken aback, but now I can see what you meant and why you said it.”

 Start with Peter’s prayer in his moment of panic, “Lord, save me!” and then proceed to the prayer of the tax collector, “God have mercy on me, for I am a sinner.”